Kafune/implemap/README.md

 The goal of this workshop is to have a working Mapbox example with at least one clickable datapoint.
 Once you have created an account you can start following these steps.

 1. **Installation**.
-Include the JavaScript and CSS files in the <head> of your HTML file, _Layout.cshtml in Blazor.
+Include the [Mapbox installation](https://docs.mapbox.com/mapbox-gl-js/guides/install/) JavaScript and CSS files in the <head> of your HTML file (_Layout.cshtml in Blazor).
 The CSS file is required to display the map and make elements like Popups and Markers work.

 `<script src='https://api.mapbox.com/mapbox-gl-js/v2.8.2/mapbox-gl.js'></script>`<br/>
 `<link href='https://api.mapbox.com/mapbox-gl-js/v2.8.2/mapbox-gl.css' rel='stylesheet' />`